Mr. Radio

-"Mr. Radio" is a song recorded by the Electric Light Orchestra.

-The song was the scheduled second single release from the band's debut album written by Jeff Lynne and is track number six on their 1971 debut album, The Electric Light Orchestra (No Answer in the US).
+"Mr. Radio" is a song written by Jeff Lynne and recorded by the Electric Light Orchestra from their 1971 debut album, The Electric Light Orchestra (No Answer in the US).

+Background

 The tune is written in a 1920s American style about a man whose wife has left him and his only companion is his radio.
-The orchestral intro to the song is played backwards and is an early example of what would be Lynne's trademark ELO production style.

 The beginning and the end of the number contains backwards samples of a Mozart symphony, and in the bridge section there is a distantly heard piece of backmasking, with Lynne singing, "Hello, Mr. Radio," which is flipped backwards and augmented with reverberation.

+Single version

+The song was the scheduled as the second single release from the band's debut album, however it remained unreleased.

 The single edit can be found on a 2005 compilation album, Harvest Showdown and on the Harvest Years 1970-1973 compilation.

-A remastered version would appear on the box set Flashback and later on remastered versions of their first album.
+A remastered version would later appear on the 40th anniversary version of the band's first album.